CrispNCrispy/katacoda-scenarios/computer_vision_4/step1.md

 Opening the file that we just created `step1.py`{{open}}.

 We will be using the same Fashion MNIST dataset.
 Append all the following code, which will import the libraries, clean the data for training and create the model.
-Don't worry about the two function we are importing, we just want to be able to quickly clean the data and obtain the model.

 <pre class="file" data-filename="step1.py" data-target="append">